marxin/texi2rst-generated/sphinx/libitm/the-libitm-abi/function-list.rst

 Registered tables must be writable by the TM runtime, and must be live throughout the life-time of the TM runtime.

-**TODO** The intention was always to drop the registration functions entirely, and create a new ELF Phdr describing the linker-sorted table.
+.. todo:: The intention was always to drop the registration functions entirely, and create a new ELF Phdr describing the linker-sorted table.
 Much like what currently happens for ``PT_GNU_EH_FRAME``.
   This work kept getting bogged down in how to represent the :samp:`{N}` different code generation variants.
 We clearly needed at least two---SW and HW transactional clones---but there was always a suggestion of more variants for different TM assumptions/invariants.

 The compiler can then use two TM runtime functions to perform indirect calls in
 transactions: